runpod/runpod-python/docs/serverless-worker.md

 RUNPOD_POD_ID= # Pod ID
 RUNPOD_API_KEY= # Pod API Key
 ```

 ## Error Handling

 If an error occurs, the worker will send a message to the API with the error message and the job will be marked as failed.

 To report a job error call `job.error(worker_id, job_id, error_message)`.

+---

+## Worker Lifecycle Management

+The duration of the worker is managed within the [lifecycle](../PodWorker/modules/lifecycle.py) module.

+The worker starts with a TTL as specified by the environment variable `TERMINATE_IDLE_TIME` or defaults to 60 seconds as specified with `self.ttl`.
+When a new job is received, a `work_in_progress` flag is set.
+When the job is completed, the `work_in_progress` flag is cleared and the TTL is reset.
+If the `work_in_progress` flag is not cleared within the `work_timeout` period, the worker will exit.

+ If the worker does not receive a new job within idle period, the worker will exit.

+## Tracking TTL

+On working initialization a time tracking thread is started, this thread monitors the workers TTL and exits the worker if the TTL has expired.

+## Worker Zero

+Worker zero can have a modified TTL behavior, to flag a worker as worker zero set `self.is_worker_zero` to `True`.
+Worker zero will not run the TTL check thread.

+## Worker Seppuku

+When the TTL of a worker has expired the function `self.seppuku` is called.
+On exit the following actions are taken:

+- RunPod API call to delete the pod